 Choose multiple AZs in the Region for your fleet deployment.
 When you select multiple AZs for your fleet, you increase the likelihood that your fleet will be able to add instances in response to a scaling event.
 The CloudWatch metric PendingCapacity is a starting point to assess how optimized the fleet AZ design is in large fleet deployments.
 A high, sustained value for PendingCapacity can indicate a need to extend horizontal (across AZs) scaling.
-For more information, refer to Monitoring Amazon AppStream 2.0 Resources.
+For more information, see Monitoring Amazon AppStream 2.0 Resources.

 For example, if auto scaling attempts to provision instances to increase the size of your fleet and the selected AZ has insufficient capacity, auto scaling will instead add instances in the other AZs which you've specified for your fleet.
-For more information about Availability Zones and AppStream 2.0 design, refer to Availability Zones (p.
-3) in this document.
+For more information about Availability Zones and AppStream 2.0 design, see the Availability Zones section of this document.